snowex-hackweek/website-2021/book/preliminary/git.md

 the `gh` command, which is a set of [command line tools developed by GitHub to interact with their website from the command line](https://cli.github.com/).

-Below output will set you up, using the `gh` command and your access token.
+To set this up, use the `gh auth login` command and your access token.
 The answers to each question are shown in the output below.

 ```shell